RedstoneDave/My-Language/README.md

 ### Nouns

 In Kratoma, nouns are called `sokan`, `sokan` is the only type of word that can have case particals after one.
-An example of `sokan` is `fesa` (meaning “human”), here are the forms of the word `fesa`:
+An example of `sokan` is `fesa` (meaning “human”).
+Specially, some pronouns have contracted forms when sticked to a case partical, forms can be viewed in the `pronoun.yml` file.

+Here are the forms of the word `fesa`:

 - `fesazu`
   - `zu` indecates the topic, a similar example is the partical “は” in Japanese.
-  - e.g. `fozu raez`, means “I’m tall”, where `fo` is the pronoun “me” and `raez` is the adjective “tall”.
+  - e.g. `fuz (= fozu) raez`, means “I’m tall”, where `fo` is the pronoun “me” and `raez` is the adjective “tall”.
 - `fesasu`
   - `su` indecates the subject (or nominative), a similar example is the partical “が” in Japanese.
   - In dependent clauses, `su` is more frequently used than `zu`